sethchrisman/sethchrisman.github.io/_posts/2015-03-03-springtime-ongoings.md

 On April 25th, I will be participating in a 24 Hour Drone Fest at [Basilica Hudson](http://basilicahudson.com/).
 This is an exciting event in a gorgeous space with some great company, and I am extremely thrilled to be a part of it.

-Lastly, I had the esteemed priviledge of mastering _Fuck Everybody, You Can Do Anything_, the forthcoming album from the Andrew Weathers Ensemble.
+Lastly, I had the esteemed privilege of mastering _Fuck Everybody, You Can Do Anything_, the forthcoming album from the Andrew Weathers Ensemble.
 It's a doozy, and will be available on LP and digital formats this summer.

 As always, more soon and thanks for listening.